Coquelin Run: History

+By the 1920s, the growing community of Chevy Chase was using Coquelin Run as a sewer.
+"In dry years, when the water in the stream was low such a disagreeable odor arose from the creek that the banks were untenable", the Montgomery County Sentinel reported.
+In 1929, the Washington Suburban Sanitary Commission began building a sewer pipe from Chevy Chase Lake to the District line.
+The line included a 12-inch pipe from Coquelin Run at Connecticut Avenue to Rock Creek, and a 36-inch pipe along Rock Creek to the District line.
+Completed in August 1930 at a cost of about $90,000 ($ today), the new sewer drained into a new, purpose-built line that carried the sewage through D.C. to the Potomac River.

 Around 1930, the Chevy Chase Land Company removed its dam and drained Chevy Chase Lake, because of community concern over insect populations and safety.

 In 1953, the Maryland State Roads Commission proposed to build an elevated highway along the stream valley from Connecticut Avenue to East-West Highway on land owned by Montgomery County.
 The proposal was opposed and ultimately defeated by local residents, civic groups, the Montgomery County Board of Education, and the Chevy Chase Land Company.

 In the early 1960s, Coquelin Run was placed in a conduit along the west side of Maple Avenue.

 In the 1970s, the country club's channel, dam, and pond were altered when the Washington Suburban Sanitary Commission built a new sewer line and water line through the property.

 In 1997, the B&O right-of-way along Coquelin Run was turned into an interim rail-trail called the Georgetown Branch Trail.
 In 2017, construction began on the Purple Line, a light-rail line that uses the right-of-way.
 The trail is to be rebuilt alongside the new tracks, which is projected for completion in 2027.

 In 1997, Coquelin Run was given a preliminary sub-basin/stream condition of “fair” by Montgomery County officials.
 This assessment was downgraded to "poor" in 2002 and back to "fair" in 2008.
 In 2012, a planning report noted that invasive plant species had decreased the stream's natural biological diversity, and uncontrolled stormwater had eroded banks and deposited sediment that reduced habitat for aquatic animals.

 In the mid-2010s, the stream restoration firm Environmental Quality Resources worked to restore native plants and aquatic species to Coquelin Run, as well as to prepare the stream for anticipated increases of stormwater from the under-construction Chevy Chase Lake development.